-- Gully trap A fitting designed to prevent foul air escaping from the drainage system and used to receive the discharge from waste pipes. - Inspection chamber A chamber with working space at ground level through which the drain passes either as an open channel or as a pipe incorporating an inspection point. - Inspection point A removable cap at drain level through which access may be made for cleaning and inspecting the drainage system. - Network utility operator means a person who: - a) Undertakes the distribution or transmission by pipeline of natural or manufactured gas, petroleum, or geothermal energy; or - b) Is an electricity operator or electrical distributor as defined by section 2(1) of the Electricity Act 1992 for the purposes of any works defined by that Act; or - c) Undertakes the piped distribution of potable water for supply; or - d) Is the operator of a sewerage system or a stormwater drainage system. - Outfall That part of the disposal system receiving surface water or foul water from the drainage system.
+- Gully trap A fitting designed to prevent foul air escaping from the drainage system and used to receive the discharge from waste pipes. - Inspection chamber A chamber with working space at ground level through which the drain passes either as an open channel or as a pipe incorporating an inspection point. - Inspection point A removable cap at drain level through which access may be made for cleaning and inspecting the drainage system.

+Network utility operator means a person who-

+- a) undertakes or proposes to undertake the distribution or transmission by pipeline of natural or manufactured gas, petroleum, biofuel, or geothermal energy; or - b) operates or proposes to operate a network for the purpose of- - telecommunication as defined in section 5 of the Telecommunications Act 2001; or - ii) radiocommunications as defined in section 2(1) of the Radiocommunications Act 1989; or - c) is an electricity operator or electricity distributor as defined in section 2 of the Electricity Act 1992 for the purpose of line function services as defined in that section; or - d) undertakes or proposes to undertake the distribution of water for supply (including irrigation); or - e) undertakes or proposes to undertake a drainage or sewerage system.

+Outfall That part of the disposal system receiving surface water or foul water from the drainage system.
 For foul water, the outfall may include a sewer or a septic tank.
-For surface water, the outfall may include a natural water course, kerb and channel, or soakage system. - Plumbing system Pipes, joints and fittings, laid above ground and used for the conveyance of foul water to the foul water drain and includes vent pipes. - Relief vent A vent pipe which is connected to a discharge stack below the lowest branch connection and which connects at its upper end to the discharge stack vent or terminates as an open vent.
+For surface water, the outfall may include a natural water course, kerb and channel, or soakage system.

+Plumbing system Pipes, joints and fittings, laid above ground and used for the conveyance of foul water to the foul water drain and includes vent pipes.